 In your mixer fitted with the paddle attachment, beat the butter and the sugar together.

 TLB Tip: Don’t rush this important step.
 I usually mix for a minimum of 5 minutes.
 Start on low speed until the butter and sugar are well combined then crank the mixing speed up to medium high and let it go until light in color and very fluffy.
 You want to incorporate a lot of air here so that the texture of the cake will be light and airy.
 If you rush this, the cake will be dense and thick.

 While the butter is beating, sift together the flour, potato starch, baking powder and baking soda into a bowl.
-Scoop most of the flour mixture back into the strainer and sift one more time.
 Add the kosher salt and set aside.

 Add the sherry to the butter and sugar mixture and mix well, scraping the bowl as often as needed.